 High Voltage Transformer

-The microwave takes more power to work than the normal voltage of the household current produces.
-Fortunately, a device called the high voltage transformer takes care of this problem.
-Essentially, the high voltage transformer is a series of capacitors that spreads and loops the current to make it much more powerful, usually around 3000 volts from the normal 115 of American household electricity.
+Essentially, the high voltage transformer is a series of capacitors.
+These capacitors loop the flowing electrical current to make it much more powerful – usually around 3000 volts from the normal 115 volts of household electricity in the United States.

 When the electricity's voltage has been amplified sufficiently, it's then passed on to the magnetron tube.
 This is the part of the microwave oven that converts the electrical current into microwave energy.